 - The decision of the majority of an Arbitration Panel shall be final and binding upon the parties to the controversy without the right of rehearing or appeal.

-- No member of an Arbitration Panel shall serve on a panel hearing a case in which his company is directly or indirectly interested.
+- No member of an Arbitration Panel shall serve on a panel hearing a case in which their company is directly or indirectly interested.

-Where the applicant and respondent agree to arbitrate a case which does not fall with in Article First, the parties have the option of selecting a chairman mutually acceptable, who will in turn select the other two members of the panels as per Article Four Rule A.
+Where the applicant and respondent agree to arbitrate a case which does not fall with in Article First, the parties have the option of selecting an Arbitration Chair mutually acceptable, who will in turn select the other two members of the panels as per Article Four Rule A.

-Should parties be unable to agree on a chairman, they shall each:
+Should the parties be unable to agree on a chair, they shall each:

 - Submit the names of two qualified panel members to the Arbitration Director.

-- The Arbitration Director will randomly draw the Chairman from the four names submitted.
+- The Arbitration Director will randomly draw the Arbitration Chair from the four names submitted.

-- The Chairman shall proceed as per Article Fourth.
+- The Arbitration Chair shall proceed as per Article Fourth.

 Any signatory company may withdraw from this Agreement by notice in writing to the Canadian Insurance Claims Managers' Association.
 Such withdrawal will become effective sixty (60) days after receipt of such notice except as to cases then pending before Arbitration.
 The effective date of withdrawal as to such pending cases shall be upon final settlement.

-This agreement shall be binding only upon and between the insurers who signify their adherence thereto by lodging with the Chairman of National Arbitration Committee a form as prescribed below:
+This agreement shall be binding only upon and between the insurers who signify their adherence thereto by lodging with the Director of the National Arbitration Committee a form as prescribed below:

-Receipt is hereby acknowledged of copy of the Canadian Inter-Company Arbitration Agreement revised in September 1995, as approved by the National Directorate of the Canadian Insurance Claims Managers' Association.
+Receipt is hereby acknowledged of copy of the Canadian Inter-Company Arbitration Agreement revised September 1, 2021, as approved by the National Directorate of the Canadian Insurance Claims Managers' Association.